Israel Boone (1726-1756): Daniel Boone’s Brother

 In October 2005, Katherine Weiss wrote an article about Israel Boone’s possible burial location.
 In it, she quotes letters from Lyman Draper’s Boone Series written by James Williamson and Jethro Rumple.
 There’s an analysis of a broken stone that was next to the gravestone of Squire Boone, and the broken stone is very similar to Squire’s.
 Text on the broken stone was ++BoonE and part of a number 5 and then a 6.
 The conclusion is that the only family member that died in 1756 and would have had stone similar to his father was Israel.

-After research to confirm the location of the grave of Israel Boone, his descendants and The Boone Society, Inc. placed a bronze plaque in Joppa Cemetery in May 2009 marking Israel’s grave just to the left of Squire and Sarah Morgan Boone.
+After research to confirm the location of the grave of Israel Boone, his descendants and The Boone Society, Inc. placed a bronze plaque in Joppa Cemetery in May 2009 marking Israel’s grave to the left of Squire and Sarah Morgan Boone.
 The text on the plaque marking his grave reads as follows:

 ISRAEL BOONE